Shades of Morality

 The game contains:

-An example gameplay can be seen below.
+An example of the gameplay can be seen below.

 In total, 36 participants played two levels of the game: one mortal and one immortal.
 Participants first played a mortal version, then the matching immortal version.

 Participants had to go through several rooms to complete a level.
 Each decision room had a different moral dilemma.
 The game had four different versions, each with a different order of decision rooms.
-This made sure that every decision was played equally often in mortal and immortal conditions.
+This ensured that every decision was played equally often in mortal and immortal conditions.
 Changing the room order also reduced patterns.

 Each version had eight rooms: